EqualExperts/you-build-it-you-run-it-playbook/practices/scale.md

 * Product domains grouped by customer journey
 * Architectural domains grouped by technology capabilities

-We don’t recommend geographic domains grouped by region, or technology domains grouped by tool choices.
+We don't recommend geographic domains grouped by region, or technology domains grouped by tool choices.
 One out of hours schedule for all digital services in a country, or all digital services that use Kotlin produces a mishmash with cross-cutting product boundaries and a high cognitive load.
 This has a negative impact on the time to diagnose and resolve production incidents.

 For the furniture retailer, the bedroom frontend has a 99.0% availability target, which matches to domain out of hours on-call.
 The owning product team has to identify other digital services in the same product domain, and work with those product teams to establish a shared domain on-call schedule.